It’s time to get down and dirty. Something’s broken and we have to fix it.

 How did the snowball of trauma begin?

-Sane people do not hurt their children.
+People reproduce to continue themselves.
+Thus sane people do not hurt their children.
 Nature does not generate diseased species.
 Humanity had to have started off alright.
 The self-correcting instinct of healthy animals is too strong to violate merely by will or persist in by accident.
 Life pulls us back onto the right track no less than other animals—when we’re healthy.
+This means psychophysically intact.

 The trauma had to have originated externally.
 It had to be huge to knock so many of us so far off course and disable us so badly we couldn’t begin returning for so long.
 Major trauma to an individual or one group would not be enough to do this.
 Individuals would be helped back to health.
-Groups would be aided by neighbors as with disaster trauma.
+In disaster trauma, groups are aided by neighbors or even foreigners.
 We must think bigger.
+The psychoanalyst Immanuel Velikovsky, who turned his eye to archeology and comparative mythology, found the mindboggling scale of our emergency.

 A global cataclysm in our distant past must have started it.
 It wrecked everything in one stroke for entire continents of people, so that there was no one left to help.
-Perhaps it was multiple supervolcanos.
-The flood.
+It seems to have been the Biblical flood.
+Much evidence points to one 12,980 years ago.
+But perhaps it was multiple super-volcanoes due to seismic shift from celestial influences.
 A pole-shift that swept continents with earthquakes and tsunamis.
 A comet strike.
-An alien invasion.
+A war between the gods or alien invasion.
 Whatever it was, the result was cataclysmic trauma.

 Cataclysmic trauma is comprehensive.
-It kills most people and nearly all elders, who would best manage things, and injures most of the rest.
+It kills many people and most elders, who would best manage things.
+It injures most of the rest.
 Neighbors cannot help.
-Nearly everyone in the whole world is in the same straits.
+Everyone for thousands of kilometers is suddenly in the same dire straits.
 Infrastructure is lost: shelter, food, water, habitat.
 The landscape shifts, becomes dangerous.
 Climate itself changes.
-The basis for a way of life is wiped out.
+A lifeway’s entire basis is wiped out, including day to day survival.

 Going into caves to rest and heal is common among undomesticated people and animals.
-But even if someone left knows to do it and the cave remains accessible, too many people need it for longer than it is comfortable.
-The infrastructure is gone.
+But even if someone left knows to do it and a cave remains accessible, too many people need it for longer than it is comfortable.
+All the supportive systems are gone.
 People have no chance to heal.
-They only have what is inside them.
-The young tend to survive, but they are less psychically established, with less wisdom to temper the damage.
+They only have what is left inside them.
+The young tend to survive, but they are less stable psychically, with less wisdom to temper the damage.
 Life, which had been abundant, pleasant, and easy, becomes a grim battle to survive.

 In this barren hell, where can people find comfort?
 In each others’ arms, of course.
 Voluntary birth control, common among indigenous people, is lost with many other subtle capacities.
-Babies start coming at especially inconvenient times in unexpected numbers.
+Babies start arriving.
 Cataclysmic trauma starts its terrible transmission through the generations.

-It changes forms but keeps its intensity.
+Trauma changes form but keeps its intensity.
+Society rearranges itself into civilization to absorb the cosmic blow.
+Apparently a pathocracy, it quietly finds slightly less harmful ways to distribute and pass on the shock.
+As horrible as things frequently get, still it is the best we can do.
 Technology compensates for lost capacity.
-Society rearranges itself into civilization to absorb the cosmic blow and find slightly less harmful ways to deal it back.
-As horrible as it frequently gets, still it is the best we can do.
-Despite all, life keeps generating seekers to find its secret.
-Clue by clue, it is assembled over hundreds of generations.
+Quietly, life keeps generating seekers to find out the truth of what is happening.
+Clue by clue, understanding is assembled over hundreds of generations.
 At last, the truth dawns.

 In light of the essence of hygiene, conditional self-preservation; the restful use of darkness; and the cataclysmic origin of disease, a hygienic psychology can now be outlined: